EdwardKirakosyan/EdwardKirakosyan/README.md

 ## Frontend Developer
+As a self-taught Frontend Developer, I'm proficient in front-end technologies.
+Driven by a lifelong love for pushing boundaries, learning, and problem-solving.
 My goal is to master the art of programming.
 Also, I speak multiple languages and my diverse background includes internet marketing, sales, aircraft and maritime mechanics, e-commerce, management,  entrepreneurship, and more.

 * 🌍  I'm based in Tbilisi, Georgia
 * 🖥️  See my portfolio at [edwardkirakosyan.com](http://www.edwardkirakosyan.com)